Darter90/MockitoCompendium/README.md

 <h1>Welcome</h1>

-This is a compendium for Java Developer and Unit Testers that have to deal with Mockito and jUnit in their projects. <br /> It is not intended as a user guide step-by-step, but as a reference for <i>how the things must be done</i>.
+This is a compendium for Java Developer and Unit Testers that have to work with Mockito and jUnit in their projects.
+It is not intended as a step-by-step guide, but as a reference for skilled developers and tester, looking for a pathway on <i>how the things must be done</i>.

-Is developed with <a href="https://docsify.js.org/#/">Docsify</a> and his plug-ins ecosystem without any in-depth knowledge:
+This documentation is developed with <a href="https://docsify.js.org/#/">Docsify</a> and his plugins ecosystem:

-* <b>moon/sun button</b>: switch between light and dark visualization mode
+* <b>moon/sun button</b>: switch between light and dark mode;
-* <b>left side</b>: side navigation bar with toggle hamburger button
+* <b>left side</b>: side navigation bar with toggle hamburger button;
-* <b>bottom</b>: navigate between pages
+* <b>bottom</b>: navigate between pages, credits.

 ---